Israel-Molestina/readme-gen/SAMPLEREADME.md

 ## Installation

-To install the required dependancies, please run the following command:
+To install the required dependencies, please run the following command:

 ```
 npm i inquirer